 All scholarships require an essay, which should be written prior to accessing eGRANT so when prompted you can copy the essay into your electronic application.
 Only one essay is required regardless of how many scholarships are matched to you.
 Please note that a few scholarships require a secondary essay that is more specific to that area of study.
 If you are matched with a scholarship requiring a second essay, you will receive an email with directions for this essay.

 Please include the following details in your composition: personal background and achievements (personal, school, community, work, etc.), how the scholarship will help you attain your course of study and educational goals, your career choice and goals in your selected field of study, motivation for selecting this field, and how your career will contribute to society.
-All scholarship essays must be 500 words or less.
-Any text over 500 words will not be accepted.
+The essay may also include any special needs to be considered/financial need.
+All scholarship essays must be 600 words or less.
+Any text over 600 words will not be accepted.

 NEED BASED SCHOLARSHIPS